 With a loud pop, he was gone, and Bellatrix let her battered body fall to the floor.

-Sirius's muscular back was board straight as he strutted through the castle, his mouth full of a pastry that he had grabbed before leaving the kitchens with arms stuffed high of snacks and treats to take up to Lily.
+Sirius’s long legs moved in a lazy motion, nearly a swagger, as he strutted through the castle.
+His mouth full of a pastry that he had grabbed before leaving the kitchens with arms stuffed high of snacks and treats to take up to Lily.

 “Oi!
 I can’t keep up,” came a squeaky voice from behind.